LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-\underline{\textbf{\textit{ $\bullet$ High Memory and Bandwidth Efficiency}}}: The private key of \infhors~consists solely of a single random seed (e.g., 128-bit), and it transmits only one \hors~signature per message (i.e., $256$ bytes).
-Thus, \infhors~has the smallest private key and the most compact signature among its PQ counterparts (see Table \ref{tab:embeddedperformance}).
-Unlike previous works, such as multivariate-based \cite{shim2020high}, lattice-based \cite{ducas2013lattice}) the code size of our signature generation is also minimal. \infhors~signing involves only few \prf~calls and one hash call and avoids expensive operations (e.g., EC scalar multiplication \cite{verma2019cb}, sampling operations \cite{tibouchi2021one}).
-Moreover, our selection of AES-128 as the \prf~and SHA-256 as the cryptographic hash function aligns with symmetric standards, promoting standard compliance and ease of implementation \cite{nouma2024trustworthy}.
-This alignment facilitates the transition to PQC.
+$\bullet$ {\textbf{\textit{Minimal Memory Requirements and Bandwidth Efficiency}}: The private key of $\infhors$ consists solely of a single random seed (e.g., 128-bit), and it transmits only one $\hors$ signature per message (i.e., $256$ bytes), making it the most compact among PQ counterparts (see Table \ref{tab:embeddedperformance}).
+Unlike multivariate- \cite{shim2020high} and lattice-based \cite{ducas2013lattice} schemes, $\infhors$ has a minimal code size for signature generation.
+It requires only a few PRF calls and a single hash call, avoiding costly operations like EC scalar multiplication \cite{verma2019cb} and sampling \cite{tibouchi2021one}.
+Moreover, its use of AES-128 as the PRF and SHA-256 as the hash function ensures standard compliance, facilitating an efficient transition to PQC \cite{nouma2024trustworthy}.

-\underline{\textbf{\textit{ $\bullet$ Advanced Security Features}}}: {\em (i)} \infhors~follows the standard public key setting.
-Unlike some PQ alternatives~\cite{behnia2021towards}, it refrains from unconventional assumptions like non-colluding servers.
-Similarly, \infhors~avoids security assumptions like trusted private key servers to ferry public keys, which introduce architectural risk. {\em(ii)} The Gaussian and rejection sampling operations in lattice-based signature schemes are highly prone to side-channel and timing attacks (e.g., \cite{karabulut2021falcon}). \infhors~only relies on symmetric cryptographic primitives and is therefore free from these types of attacks.
-Moreover, the signature generation of \infhors~do not generate random keys and therefore can mitigate the vulnerabilities stemming from weak random number generators typically found in resource-constrained IoTs.
+$\bullet$ \textbf{\textit{Advanced Security Features and Robustness}}: {\em (i)} $\infhors$ adheres to the standard public key model, avoiding unconventional assumptions such as non-colluding or trusted key distribution servers \cite{behnia2021towards}, which introduce architectural risks. {\em (ii)} Unlike lattice-based schemes prone to side-channel and timing attacks due to Gaussian and rejection sampling \cite{karabulut2021falcon}, $\infhors$ relies solely on symmetric cryptographic primitives, eliminating these vulnerabilities.
+Also, its deterministic signature generation prevents weaknesses from poor random number generators, a common issue in resource-limited IoT devices.

-\underline{\textbf{\textit{ $\bullet$ Compact Multi-User Storage}}}: \infhors~allows a verifier to construct a target one-time public key for any given valid signer identity and state, from a constant-size master public key.
-This approach allows for compact storage for a large number of users without the need to maintain individual public keys and certificates for each user (e.g., $2^{20}$ users).